top of page

 Mouthwash

-Flossing and brushing are the two main recommendations for teeth care and health.
+Flossing and brushing are the two main recommendations for oral care and health.

-There is some discussion regarding whether or not mouthwash should be a part of the daily dental routine in a healthy person, and those without gum inflammation.
-There is some thought that mouthwash may disrupt the oral microbiome to allow for proper growth of good bacteria.
-It would be like comparing it to using antibiotics, which can wipe out the harmful bacteria that is making us sick, but also the beneficial bacteria.
+There is some discussion regarding whether or not mouthwash should be a part of the daily dental routine.
+There is some thought that mouthwash may disrupt the oral microbiome to allow for the proper growth of good bacteria.
+It would be like comparing it to using antibiotics, which can wipe out the harmful bacteria that is making us sick but also the beneficial bacteria.
 However, this is very individual and it would be important to speak to your dentist if you have any concerns related to your specific dental health and health risks.

 Eat more fruits and vegetables